Ukraine in the Eurovision Song Contest 2011: Background

 Prior to the 2011 contest, Ukraine had participated in the Eurovision Song Contest eight times since its first entry in 2003, winning it in 2004 with the song "Wild Dances" performed by Ruslana.
 Following the introduction of semi-finals for the 2004, Ukraine had managed to qualify to final in every contest they participated in thus far.
 Ukraine had been the runner-up in the contest on two occasions: in 2007 with the song "Dancing Lasha Tumbai" performed by Verka Serduchka and in 2008 with the song "Shady Lady" performed by Ani Lorak.
 Ukraine's least successful result had been 19th place, which they achieved in 2005, with the song "Razom nas bahato" performed by GreenJolly.

 The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
 NTU confirmed their intentions to participate at the 2011 Eurovision Song Contest on 9 July 2010.
 In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
 Between 2005 and 2010, NTU had set up national finals to choose both or either the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
 The method was continued to select the 2011 Ukrainian entry.

 Before Eurovision

-Evrobachennya 2011 - Natsionalyni vidbir
+Yevrobachennia 2011Natsionalnyi vidbir

 The Ukrainian national final commenced on 31 October 2010 and concluded with a final on 26 February 2011.
 All shows in the competition were broadcast on Pershyi Natsionalnyi as well as online via NTU's official website 1tv.com.ua.
 The final was also broadcast online at the official Eurovision Song Contest website eurovision.tv.